Charleston Family Lawyer

 Sometimes a relative wants to adopt a child whose parents have died or cannot care for them.
 Stepparents often adopt their spouse’s children.
 These adoptions are simpler than agency adoptions.
 Same-sex couples who are not married could adopt a partner’s child through second-parent adoption.
 South Carolina law does not expressly authorize second-parent adoption, but any resident of the state couple petition to adopt a child.

-When you need assistance with a family law matter, speak with a Mount Pleasant family lawyer from Geel & Gentry, LLC immediately.
+When you need assistance with a family law matter, speak with a Charleston family lawyer from Geel & Gentry, LLC immediately.
 Knowing what to expect from these complex legal processes can help you plan accordingly and make informed decisions.

 You do not need to pursue legal action alone.
 Schedule a free consultation today with our devoted attorneys.